cs50nestm/cs50labs/placeholders/README.md

 hello, Zamyla
 ```

-Another thing to keep in mind is that `printf` does not automatically put line breaks at the end of a line, which is why you'll want to put "\n" as the last character inside the string that `printf` takes to tell your program to print a line break.
+Another thing to keep in mind is that `printf` does not automatically put line breaks at the end of a line, which is why you'll want to put `\n` as the last character inside the string that `printf` takes to tell your program to print a line break.

 {% next %}